celsocesila/lattice-monitoring-framework1.0/README.md

 The above command generates three different jar binary files in the jars directory:
 - `monitoring-bin-controller.jar` containing all the classes and dependencies related to the controller.
 - `monitoring-bin-core.jar` containing a subset of classes and dependencies that can be used for instantiating Data Sources and Data Consumers.
-- `monitoring-bin-all.jar` containing the whole set of classes and dependencies.
+- `monitoring-bin-core-all.jar` adds additional libraries and dependencies to the above bin-core jar.

 and also a jar containing the source code
 - `monitoring-src.jar`